DTMind/DTPDO/README.md

     (3, 'Robert', 'Wilson', 52, 'Washington');

-... and a instance of the class
+... and a instance of the class in a php file.

     include("DTPDO/DTPDO.class.php");